SAP/ui5-tooling-extensions/docs/templates/README_template.md

 ## Requirements

-This middleware requires UI5 Tooling Version 3 and above.
+This middleware requires UI5 CLI Version 3 and above.

 ## Install